Effect of filter kernel on scale-energetics of near-wall turbulent structures: Introduction

-Spatial or temporal coarse-graining is an attractive approach to separate scales and has become a major ingredient for the analysis of turbulent flows \cite{Leonard1975, Germano1992, Drivas2017}.
-It is often accomplished by applying a Fourier filter on velocity data sets \cite[\eg][]{Piomelli1996, Miller2014, Bauer2019, Dogan2019}, albeit the suitability of such a sharp spectral cut-off has occasionally been questioned \cite[\eg][]{Eyink1994, Eyink1995, Mishra2014}.
 Separating larger from smaller scales has helped to uncover many details about the energy cascade and the formation of structures in turbulent flows.
-Especially the study of turbulent superstructures in wall-bounded systems \cite{Smits2011} has renewed interest in scale separation in order to differentiate the share of the large scales on the energy budget and the Reynolds stresses \cite[\eg][]{Ahn2017, Bauer2019, Lee2019}.
-Increasingly often, the filtered flow field is used to compute the scale-local flux ($\Pi^\lambda$) of turbulent kinetic energy through a particular filter length scale ($\lambda$) based on a framework formulated by \textcite{Eyink1995} or to compute other, very similar inter-scale energy transfer markers \cite[\eg][]{Cardesa2019}.
-In homogeneous isotropic turbulence (HIT), the interpretation of $\lambda$ and $\Pi$ is straightforward and has recently been studied in detail by \textcite{Cardesa2017}.
-The locality assumption of the energy flux in wave-number space -- as postulated by \textcite{Richardson1922} and \textcite{Kolmogorov1941b} -- has been proven theoretically \cite{Eyink2009, Aluie2009, Eyink2005, Eyink1995} and also demonstrated empirically for homogeneous shear flow and isotropic turbulence \cite{Cardesa2015}.
-Wall-bounded turbulence, however, is inhomogeneous and anisotropic by nature.
-As an example, figure~\ref{fig:streaksAndFlux}a shows elongated low-momentum streaks populating the buffer layer in a turbulent pipe flow extracted from our direct numerical simulation (DNS) data base~\cite{Feldmann2020}.
+Especially the study of turbulent superstructures in wall-bounded systems \cite{Smits2011} has renewed interest in scale separation in order to differentiate the share of the larger scales on the turbulent kinetic energy budget and the Reynolds stresses \cite{Mizuno2016, Ahn2017, Bauer2019, Lee2019}.
+Increasingly often, the filtered flow field is used to compute the inter-scale flux, $\Pi^\lambda$, of turbulent kinetic energy through a particular filter length scale, $\lambda$, based on a framework formulated by \textcite{Eyink1995} or to compute other, very similar inter-scale energy transfer markers \cite{Cardesa2019}.

+In homogeneous isotropic turbulence (HIT), the interpretation of $\lambda$ and $\Pi$ is straightforward and has been studied in detail by \textcite{Cardesa2017}.
+The locality assumption of the energy flux in wavenumber space -- as postulated by \textcite{Richardson1922} and \textcite{Kolmogorov1941} -- has been proven theoretically \cite{Eyink2009, Aluie2009, Eyink2005, Eyink1995} and also demonstrated empirically for homogeneous shear flow and isotropic turbulence \cite{Cardesa2015}.